Trevor Lawrence Player Prop Bets for NFL Week 9 | Jacksonville vs. Buffalo 11/7/2021

 Season Stats

-- He has added 132 rushing yards on 29 carries with two touchdowns, averaging 18.9 yards per game.
+- He also has 132 rushing yards on 29 carries with two touchdowns, averaging 18.9 yards per game.

-- The Jaguars have run 62.8% passing plays and 37.2% rushing plays this season.
-They rank 30th in the NFL in scoring.
+- The Jaguars have called a pass in 62.8% of their plays from scrimmage this year while staying on the ground 37.2% of the time.
+This offensive attack ranks 30th in the NFL in points scored.

-- Lawrence accounts for 48.0% of his team's red zone plays, with 24 of his 270 pass attempts coming from inside the opponent's 20-yard line.
+- Lawrence has attempted 24 of his 270 passes in the red zone, accounting for 48.0% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Lawrence's matchup with the Bills.